greg-raven/Uncommon-Sense/_posts/2010-07-11-protecting-the-country-from-its-government.md

 ---
-title: 'Protecting the country from its government'
+title: "Protecting the country from its government"
 layout: post
 categories:
 - patriotism